Alex-Unnippillil/hangman.py/README.md

 to do list
-- add more words / dictionary
+- add words / dictionary
 - add spaces between letters